 Benefits of the Circle of Joy

-The Circle of Joy is one of my favorite yoga sequences because it’s simple but powerful.
+The Circle of Joy is one of my favorite yoga sequences because it’s simple yet extremely powerful.
 It doesn’t require much room and can be done in about 5 to 10 minutes depending on how many repetitions you do.
+I include the Circle of Joy in may personal yoga practice every day.

-I can easily perform this sequence in the cockpit of my boat, so I include it in all my personal yoga sessions.
-Some of the many health benefits I get from practicing the Circle of Joy regularly include:
+Some of the many health benefits of practicing the Circle of Joy regularly include: